eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 There are no client or server-side prerequisites for COBOL Language Support.

-## Contribution Guide and Dev Environment Setup

-Follow these [instructions](CONTRIBUTING.md) to configure your own development environment and contribute to this project.

 ## Compatibility

 The COBOL Language Support extension is supported on Visual Studio Code and Github Codespaces.